 We all know how fascinated tweens are with all things gross and bodily.
 This ticks all the boxes.

 If your youngsters need to let off some serious steam, why not head to the Amsterdam Forest to swing between the trees.
 Visitors familiar with Go Ape in the UK will know the drill.
 Climb, swing, push your boundaries and enjoy the forest canopy from high.
 There are 8 courses for all levels of height and bravery.
-Take a deep breath and off you go… Or for those who enjoy less structured play, Jeugdland and Woeste Westen offer the chance to explore the natural environment without a Health and Safety officer in sight.
+Take a deep breath and off you go (click on the link for our latest full review)… Or for those who enjoy less structured play, Jeugdland and Woeste Westen offer the chance to explore the natural environment without a Health and Safety officer in sight.
 Navigate across waterways on little rafts; pick up pallet boxes, a hammer and nails and build a fort; or find wildlife in ponds and wilderness.
 Amsterdam’s young Bear Grylls are in training.

 9. Kopjes Cat Cafe and The Catboat

 Tweens who prefer to make friends of the furry variety will be enchanted by Amsterdam’s feline finds.
 Head to the catboat – a floating animal sanctuary which has provided a refuge for stray and abandoned cats since 1968 or visit the Kattenkabinet – a rather eccentric historic house/museum full of cat art and real cats.
 Our tip would be to make your way west and have tea in the city’s newest opening – the cat cafe “Kopjes” for a ‘cattucino’ and cake.

 Whilst we wouldn’t recommend letting younger kids roam free in Amsterdam’s extensive cycle lanes, this age is perfect for getting into the saddle and exploring.
 Start in the parks or quieter out of town locations to build up a bit of confidence before heading into and over the canal ring for a uniquely Amsterdam city tour.